Open positions for internships or MSc projects

 Project Overview: This internship offers an exceptional opportunity to contribute to the advancement of equine welfare assessment through the application of state-of-the-art infrared thermal imaging technology.
 Working under the guidance of researchers experts in their field, participants will investigate the intricate relationship between facial temperature variations and equine emotional states and pain perception.
 Through analysis of video data collected during experiments conducted on horses in 2023, interns will acquire invaluable skills in behavioral coding, data extraction from thermal imaging videos, and statistical analysis methods.

-Profile Seeking: I am seeking for an enthusiastic student completing an MSc degree in behavioral ecology, ethology, or physiology.
+Profile Seeking: I am seeking for enthusiastic students completing an MSc degree in behavioral ecology, ethology, or physiology.
 Previous experience with horses and knowledge of equine behaviors will be preferred.
 Proficiency in English is required, as the team is international.
-Basic knowledge of statistical analyses and R programming would be appreciated.
+Basic knowledge of statistical analyses and R programming would be appreciated but not mandatory.

-Place and Conditions of the Internship: The internship will be hosted at the University of Turku, Finland.
-Unfortunately, I am unable to provide financial assistance.
-Non Finnish applicants must secure travel grants, research grants, or join with exchange program such as Erasmus to cover living expenses in Finland.
+Place and Conditions of the Internship: The internship will be hosted at the Research Campus of Alnarp, Sweden.
+Unfortunately, I am unable to provide direct financial assistance.
+Non Swedish applicants must secure travel grants, research grants, or join with exchange program such as Erasmus to cover living expenses in Sweden.
+However, 3 months of fieldwork/thesis writting in France will be covered so you won't have to pay accomodation for that time.

-The Team and Supervision Support: Under the guidance of Dr. Océane Liehrmann and team leader Virpi Lummaa, you will be welcomed into the vibrant research environment of the Lummaa Lab ( https://lummaalab.utu.fi/ ).
+The Team and Supervision Support: Under the guidance of Dr. Océane Liehrmann , you will be welcomed into the vibrant research environment.
 Engage in research group activities, weekly meetings, and collaborative discussions.

 Key Responsibilities: